General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Lipschitz continuous solution of the CAP in closed-form

 satisfies the conditions of Proposition 1 for any scalar positive function $b(\cdot):\mathbb{R}^{6} \rightarrow \mathbb{R}^+_{0} $ which satisfies the following two equations

-where $e_i$ is the $i$th vector of the canonical basis. \\ \textbf{ \textit{Proof} -} Condition C1 from Proposition 1 simply follows by substitution. \\ Condition C2 from Proposition 1 is fulfilled by equation \eqref{eq:btauMechanism}.
-A smoothing action will appear along the nullspace direction $K_{b_i}$ of the $i^{th}$ actuator that produces orthogonally to this direction, a force that falls below $\varepsilon_2$.
-This is done by analysing the result $ \left\lVert \left[ \right] K_i^{-1}F_i^*\right\rVert < \varepsilon_2$.
-This enables to counteract all sources of discontinuities in the actuators orientation since the action along the nullspace will ensure in a systematic manner the profile of F. Away from the singularities, the solution F is mainly based of $F^*$, the Moore-Pseudo inverse solution.
-Close to the singularities, the action along the null-space becomes proeminent such that a continuous $\theta$ orientation is produced.
-Therefore, any function $b(\tau_d)$ defined as \eqref{eq:btauGradient}-\eqref{eq:btauMechanism} ensures $|| F^*_j + s_j(\tau_d)|| \geq \varepsilon_2; \; \forall j=1,...,m$ $ \Box$ \\
+where $e_i$ is the $i^{th}$ vector of the canonical basis. \\ \textbf{ \textit{Proof} -} Condition \textbf{C1 }from Proposition 1 simply follows by substitution.
+Condition \textbf{C2} from Proposition 1 is fulfilled by equation \eqref{eq:btauMechanism}.
+Indeed, a smoothing action will appear along the nullspace direction $K_{b_i}$ of the $i^{th}$ actuator that produces orthogonally to this direction, a force that falls below $\varepsilon_2$.
+This is done by analysing the result $ \left\lVert \left[ \right] K_{i}^{-1}F_i^*\right\rVert < \varepsilon_2$.
+This enables to counteract all sources of discontinuities in the actuators orientation as the action along the nullspace ensures a systematic profile of $\hat{F}$.
+Away from the singularities, the solution $F$ is mainly based of $F^*$ and provides continuous orientation by definition.
+The same occurs when coming close to the singularities.
+The null-space action of $K_bs(\tau_d)$ appears and pushes away from them by modifying the projected forces vector $F$.
+All this ensures that some thrust gets always produced and this fulfills Condition \textbf{C2} : $\| F^*_j + s_j(\tau_d)\| \geq \varepsilon_2; \; \forall j=1,...,m$.
+With this result, a finite value of the Lipschitz constant \eqref{Lips} of the actuator orientation is ensured as the norm of $\|F\|$ will never be zero.
+Therefore, any function $b(\tau_d)$ defined as \eqref{eq:btauGradient}-\eqref{eq:btauMechanism} fulfills the conditions of Proposition 1. $\Box$

 \textbf{Remark 3 - } Although not needed for Proposition 2, in practice it is convenient to add a third condition to $b(\tau_d)$ that is